Burning Man + Black Burner Project

 The Gap

-How do we increase Black and Brown representation at Burning Man and reshape a narrative that historically excluded us?
+How do we increase Black and Brown representation at Burning Man and reshape a narrative that historically excluded them?

 Burning Man lacked diversity—both in attendance and in the artists represented.
 The community needed more than just outreach—it needed powerful, identity-centered storytelling, visual representation, and cultural connection to inspire real, lasting change.